 Annual Video Series

 Boys Town produces an annual video workshop series, supported by MDE-LIO, to help interpreters prepare for the EIPA.
 The video conferences also qualify for continuing education units (CEUs).
-For more information on the series, visit the Boys Town EIPA Distance Courses page or visit the MDE-LIO Deaf/Hard of Hearing (DHH) Events section.
+For more information on the series, visit the Boys Town EIPA Distance Courses page or view MDE-LIO Deaf/Hard of Hearing (DHH) Events.